 The success of women in the workplace is a priority for us at Bank of America.
 More than 50% of our employee population is female, and we have a long-standing and comprehensive commitment to recruit, develop, retain and promote women.
 Doing so allows us to be competitive in the marketplace and meet the diverse financial needs of our clients and customers.
 Through programs like the Global Ambassadors Program, women leaders from around the world are paired with successful women executives from Bank of America and other companies for one-on-one mentoring.
 In this forum, hundreds of women are addressing economic issues facing their homelands.
 At the same time, Bank of America is engaging our clients and regional influencers to lend support in distant places where the leadership of women can make all the difference.

 It starts at the top with visible female leadership

 Bank of America has a longstanding commitment to developing, recruiting and retaining women.
 We promote advancement through rigorous talent and succession planning, performance management and individual development programs that are in place at all levels of the company including at the top with our board of directors.

 Our CEO Brian Moynihan’s management team is also reflective of the bank’s commitment to empowering all employees including women.
 Four of Moynihan’s direct reports are women: Catherine P. Bessant, Global Technology and Operations Executive; Anne Finucane, Global Strategy and Marketing Officer; Christine Katziff, Corporate General Auditor; and Andrea Smith, Global Head of Human Resources.

-Employee resource groups for women
+Networks that work: employee resource groups for women

-With more than 200 chapters worldwide, employee networks enhance opportunities for employee development through networking, mentoring and information forums.
+With more than 200 chapters and worldwide, employee networks enhance opportunities for employee development through networking, mentoring and information forums.
 Leadership, Education, Advocacy and Development (LEAD) for Women is an employee resource group dedicated to promoting professional women’s development to help grow, attract and retain successful women throughout Bank of America.